EuroMillions Playing Tips, Rules and Odds of Winning

 How can players control their tickets?

-Players can view the results of the lottery in a variety of ways, whether on computers, phones or tablets, through QR code or ticket scanning, on TV or at your nearest store.
-Players can access EuroMillions via their computer, phone or tablet.
+Players can view the results of the lottery in a variety of ways, whether on computers, phones or table class='payout'ts, through QR code or ticket scanning, on TV or at your nearest store.
+Players can access EuroMillions via their computer, phone or table class='payout't.
 The app does so players quickly get answers whether they won or not.
 The results of EuroMillions, Lotto and Thunderball will also be broadcast on BBC One following the news at 10.40 p.m.
 Finally, players can also visit their local store to find out if they won.

 Where can see the EuroMillions draw live?